sergeynordicresults/sergeynordicresults.github.io/china.md

 <sub>2.
 I dont want to disgrace any people, I could be born in other country, but what is true - is true</sub>

+<sub>3.
+Its not separatism.
+How can proposal "lets solve problems by votings, not by wars" be separatistic?
+Just a peek to a more optimised universe.
+Yes, maybe a universe with a bigger number of small countries, maybe a universe where Donetsk decided to be part of Russia, Tibet is not part of China, Barcelona is not part of Spain, but this is a desire of people, its for good, what can you do if "this is a desire of people"?
+Also it will incentivize countries to look for problems inside, become even stronger, if they find out that some people dont want to be a part of that country</sub>
 ____

 <table>